Pickens High School Counseling Department

 Work-Based Learning (WBL)

-Click HERE to access the 2022-23 PHS Student Parking Permit Form.
+Click HERE to access the 2023-24 PHS Student Parking Permit Form.
 Please know that you will also need to provide a copy your driver's license and vehicle insurance when you turn in your parking permit.
-Parking permits will be sold during lunch by Coach Michael Duffie.
+Parking permits will be sold in room 132 by Coach Grant Myers.
 ALL student drivers must have a current parking permit to park their vehicle on the PHS campus.

 PHS Bell Schedule and School Hours